 Yes, both companies offer apps for iOS and Android.

 Yes, both devices are waterproof and you can safely wear them in the shower or while swimming.
-Note that WHOOP’s battery pack is not waterproof!
+Note that WHOOP’s latest battery pack is now waterproof too!

 Assuming that your smartphone was in Bluetooth range while you slept, you should get a sleep score shortly after getting out of bed.